 You hit “publish”.
 You refresh your statistics page. & then you refresh again.
 Fifty refreshes and two days later and you start to wonder… “Will my item ever sell?”

 Hi, YES, it will sell.
 BUT you have to have the right tactics in place to get your listings seen, build trust with buyers, and eventually hear that “Cha-Ching”.
 If you’re in limbo, don’t worry.
-After reading this post you will feel large and in charge because it will teach you how to get your first sale on etsy which will allow you to take your etsy shop idea and create a thriving, full-time business one day!
+After reading this post you will feel large and in charge because it will teach you how to get your first sale on Etsy which will allow you to take your Etsy shop idea to a thriving, full-time business one day!

 So let’s get into it.. first thing’s first: